 About the Author

-Nathan Gale is a CFP® candidate and holds a Master of Science in Personal Financial Planning from Kansas State University.
+Nathan Gale is a CFP® professional with a Master of Science in Personal Financial Planning from Kansas State University.
 He joined Peak Wealth as a Financial Planner in 2022 and is passionate about holistic financial planning and therapy.